yassmin-ac/USDA-Agricultural-Analysis/README.md

 The major objectives of the exploratory analysis were to:

 - Determine the significance of each of the 6 product categories to the country.
-- Assess state-by-state production for each commodity.
+- Assess state by state production for each commodity.
 - Identify trends or anomalies.
 - Highlight areas that may require more attention.